learning-zone/mongodb-basics/README.md

 **5. Text Index**

 It is another type of index that is supported by MongoDB.
 Text index supports searching for string content in a collection.
-These index types do not store language-specific stop words (e.g. “the”, “a”, “or”).
+These index types do not store language-specific stop words (e.g. "the", "a", "or").
 Text indexes restrict the words in a collection to only store root words.

 **Example**